iComputer7/RCA-Prison-TV/mods/component-composite-etc.md

 ## Misc.
 Important Notes

+* ***My instructions are not perfect!
+I do not know if there are multiple board revisions with different layouts!
+Sometimes I forget to write stuff down!***
+* The silkscreen on this board is awful.
+Some labels are incredibly ambiguous.
 * BC847A is a SOT-23 surface mount NPN transistor
 * All SMD passives are imperial 0603 unless noted otherwise
 * The SMD diodes are kind of a crapshoot but seem to mostly be SOD-323?
 * THT caps are polarized electrolytic unless specified otherwise.
 There are no specific ESR requirements.
 * Some parts on the list may already be populated from the factory.
 If they are, double-check that they're the correct value.
 Replace them if they're not.
 * The PCB has some sort of conformal coating on the bottom side that makes soldering a bit of a pain.
 Use plenty of flux.
-Prepare for a slight and unpleasant chemical smell when cleaning with IPA.
+Prepare for an unpleasant chemical smell when cleaning with IPA.

 ---